top of page

 Eiruv.New City.Map

 On this map of the 'New City' a red line approximates the area enclosed by the Eiruv, as announced in the flyer.
-Later is was expanded to more areas.
+Later it was expanded to more areas.

 Toras Emes Yeshiva